 Museum.
 The very word takes one to a fascinating world, doesn't it?
 A world full of enthralling artefacts, interesting art pieces, and rare findings, a place which zealously preserves the records of the past.
-However, when it comes to the Lion City, museums are so much more than just art and history.
+However, when it comes to museums in Singapore, they are so much more than just art and history.
 There are animals, there are toys, and a zillion other things you would not dream of seeing.
-So, step into the world of a variety of beauty and transform a lonely afternoon into an unforgettable one.
+So, step into the world of a variety of beauty and transform a regular afternoon into an unforgettable one.

 Displaying over eight thousand Singaporean and Southeast Asian art pieces, this magnificent museum in Singapore has secured the position of the city's largest visual art gallery.
 The National Gallery spreads across two heritage buildings of the country - the City Hall and the former Supreme Court of Singapore.
 It is also home to a variety of international exhibitions held throughout the year.
 Occupying a vast area of about 64,000 square metres, this iconic museum houses six fascinating galleries accommodated in three levels.
 Apart from displaying splendid attractions, the National Gallery also aims at promoting awareness of Singapore's culture.
 Owing to this, it also holds vivid lectures which provide rich information.